sandialabs/halucinator/README.md

 To give an idea how to use Halucinator an example is provided in `test/STM32/example`.

 #### Setup
 Note: This was done prior and the files are in the repo in `test/STM/example`.
 If you just want to run the example without building it just go to Running UART Example below.

 This procedure should be followed for other binaries.
 In list below after the colon (:) denotes the file/cmd .

-1. Compile binary as above
 2. Copy binary to a dir of you choice and cd to it:  `test/STM32/example`
 3. Create binary file: `<halucinator_repo_root>/src/tools/make_bin.sh Uart_Hyperterminal_IT_O0.elf` creates `Uart_Hyperterminal_IT_O0.elf.bin`
 4. Create Memory Layout (specifies memory map of chip): `Uart_Hyperterminal_IT_O0_memory.yaml`